tcolar/gollections/README.md

 **Performance**

-Overall the performance is obviousyl slower than a native slice, yet not terrible. (~5x depending of the operations.)
+Overall the performance is obviousyly slower than a native slice, yet not terrible.
+It can be around 5x slower than a native slice, which is not negligeable, yet still faster than many other languages.

 Getting values from the generic slice into a typed variable has an extra cost due to the use of reflection, however so far benchmarking indicates it's not unreasonable.
 (More becnhmarking TBD)